edamame-load-test/edamame-load-test.github.io/docs/case-study.md

   <p> 🖼️ Tweet or screenshot of Ticketmaster going down</p>
 </div>

 Overwhelming traffic is a frustrating reality for many internet users.
 Whether it's a popular online sale event like Black Friday or a highly anticipated concert, the surge of visitors to a website can cause it to slow down or even crash.
-Ticketmaster found out just how bad things could get when 14 million users tried to buy Taylor Swift tickets and [crashed their site](https://www.businessinsider.com/ticketmaster-14-million-people-tried-buy-taylor-swift-presale-tickets-2022-11).
+Ticketmaster found out just how bad things could get when 14 million users tried to buy Taylor Swift tickets and crashed their site[^1].

 To ensure their application can handle this kind of situation, developers re-create high-traffic scenarios by performing load tests. **Load testing** is the process of simulating user load on a system and measuring how that system responds.
 In a load test, a number of programmatically generated "virtual users" are automated to interact with the system in pre-defined patterns.
 This process helps developers identify performance bottlenecks within a system and ensures that user experience won't be negatively impacted, even under heavy strain.